ranadeepbhuyan/awstraining/README.md

 1. Click Next:Configure Security Group.
 1. Click Add Rule -> Select type=http
 1. Click Review and Launch
-1. Choose Create a new key pair, give a key pair name and download it to a safe location on your computer, and then choose Launch Instances.
+1. Choose Create a new key pair, give a key pair name (e.g. awstraining.pem) and download it to a safe location on your computer, and then choose Launch Instances.
 Note the name of the .pem filename.
 It will be used in the next step

 ## SSH to EC2 instance
 1. Navigate to Services -> EC2 -> 1 running instances.